 • 50 to 69: experienced 22 percent of deaths.

 • 70 and up: accounted for 12 percent of deaths.

-If you or a loved one has been involved in a car accident in Dexter, New Madrid, Perryville or elsewhere in Southeast Missouri, contact the Perryville personal injury lawyers at Aaron Sachs and Associates, P.C., for a free initial consultation.
+If you or a loved one has been involved in a car accident in Dexter, New Madrid, Perryville or elsewhere in Southeast Missouri, contact the Perryville personal injury lawyers at Aaron Sachs & Associates, P.C., P.C., for a free initial consultation.
 Call us toll-free at 1-888-777-AUTO, or visit our website for more information.